A multi-state mapping approach to surface hopping: Multi-state mapping

 \section{Multi-state mapping}

-Having set the context of what we are about to do, we are now ready to propose a multi-state extension to MASH.
+Having set the context of what we are about to do, we are now ready to propose a multi-state generalisation of MASH.
 We will separately address the issues of how to run the dynamics, how to measure observables, and how to set up the initial conditions for a typical photochemically initiated nonadiabatic problem.